 Looking to a Blockchain Future

 The technological potential of the blockchain is still immense and the world has only scratched its surface.
 Applications will keep emerging to offer disruptions to legacy models and improve the quality of output from every possible industry.
-This will in turn result in a disruption of the quality of everyday life in a positive manner.
+This will, in turn, result in a disruption of the quality of everyday life positively.